jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README.md

 The [README_dataset](README/README_dataset.md) contains informations about the [moabb](http://moabb.neurotechx.com/docs/index.html) library and how it is used and integrated to download the dataset.

 # Train README
+The [README_training](README/README_training.md) contains all the informations about the training of the various models.